-Last Updated on November 21, 2020 by Christian Heide
+Last Updated on November 7, 2023 by Christian Heide

-Not only Barcelona has a rich medieval history to offer but also the rest of Catalonia.
+Not only Barcelona has a rich medieval history but also the rest of Catalonia.
 The rural parts are full of small villages where it seems that time stood still.
 No wonder that the makers of Game of Throne decided to shoot in that region.
-For example, they chose the cathedral of Girona as a main scenery for season six.
+For example, they chose the Cathedral of Girona as a main scenery for season six.
 And the beautiful Besalú, just 20 minutes away, was as well selected with its magnificent medieval bridge.

-Girona, with its 100,000 inhabitants is the capital of the province with the same name.
+Girona with its 100,000 inhabitants is the capital of the province with the same name.
 There are two highlights that are standing out when you are looking for what to do in Girona.
 First, the old quarter is a jewel of medieval buildings and small back alleys and stairs as it was built along the slopes of a hill.
 Second, the medieval city wall still exists for a large part and is completely accessible to visitors free of charge.
 Take your time and climb up the watch tower as well.
 The views over the cities are amazing.
 You can even see the surrounding landscape and will understand why the Romans have chosen this place to found Gerunda in 79 BC.

 Besalú is such a village.
 Protected from two sides by the river Fluvià it was the capital of the county with the same name.
 Located in the middle of the Garrotxa, a volcanic natural park, it had an important significance in the early medieval times when Wilfred the Hairy was the Count of Besalú.
 He is credited with having unified Catalonia.
 The 12th century Romanesque bridge over the river captivates when approaching the village by foot.
 The layout of the village is nearly unchanged since its foundation.